-You will need very good grades in high school to get into Michigan State University.
+Applicants require very good grades in high school to get into Michigan State.
 The average high school GPA of the admitted freshman class at Michigan State University was 3.62 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #4 in Michigan for highest average GPA.
-If your high school grades are above the average 3.62 GPA, you have a very good chance of being admitted as Michigan State accepts 78% of all applicants.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Michigan State accepts 71% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|